stubma/LuaLu/README.md

 How to use
 ===

 After coping LuaLu, you should see Lua menu in unity editor, select ```Generate Unity Lua Binding``` menu item to generate unity class lua binding, and it's all.
-You can write your lua for unity now! <font color=red>Note: the binding generate is not fully completed, I just generate several classes for testing, you can run TestProject to see what I have done</font>
+You can write your lua for unity now! <font color=red>Note: the binding generator is not fully completed, I just generate several classes for testing, you can run TestProject to see what I have done</font>

 用户指南
 ===